Wednesday, April 3, 2013

 32-bit Ghost Still Haunts on Linux Desktop

-People still hear something about computers and repeat it mindlessly without understanding the world around them.
-One such example is the support for 32-bit architecture and the bundled application base.
-For them a home desktop performs better on any 32-bit OS and the native 32-bit applications than their 64-bit counterparts, and the user should restrict to it.
-It's true if that mythical user never goes beyond web browsers, word processors and media players.
+People hear something about computers and repeat it mindlessly without understanding the world around them.
+One such example is the support for 32-bit architecture.
+For them a home desktop performs better on any 32-bit OS + native 32-bit applications than their 64-bit counterparts, and the user should restrict to it.
+It's somewhat true if that mythical user never goes beyond web browsers, word processors and media players.
 That's very much it.
-If he/she jumps into some database work, media encoding and some other number-crunching CPU-intensive task, the power of 64-bit shows, almost revolves circles around 32-bit thingy.
+If he/she jumps into some database work, media encoding and some other CPU-intensive task, the power of 64-bit shows.
+It almost revolves circles around 32-bit thingy.

-So, what's holding the 64-bit from replacing everything 32-bit?
-There are many reasons, the two most important ones are: there are still many 32-bit arch hardware scattered around everywhere, and very crucial of all, people have developed an adamant inertia for 32-bit.
+So, what's holding 64-bit arch from replacing everything 32-bit?
+There are many reasons; the two most important ones are - 1) there are many 32-bit hardware still scattered around, and 2) very crucial of all, people have developed an adamant inertia for 32-bit.
 They'll keep sticking to it.
 That's why some popular software come in 32-bit only, such as Skype, Teamviewer (I know there's a 64-bit version, but inside it's still 32-bit, 64-bit is only the wrapper) and AnyConnect.
 Good news is - on Windows 64-bit one can easily enjoy the mix of 64-bit and 32-bit applications.

 Because: